Nebraska Omaha looks to end streak vs Kansas City | WTOP

-BOTTOM LINE: Kansas City looks to extend Nebraska Omaha’s conference losing streak to 11 games.
+BOTTOM LINE: Kansas City looks to extend Nebraska Omaha’s conference losing streak to 12 games.
 Nebraska Omaha’s last Summit League win came against the North Dakota Fighting Hawks 84-83 on Feb.
 26, 2020.
-Kansas City is coming off a 49-47 win over North Dakota State on Jan.
-30.
+Kansas City is coming off a 62-52 home win against Nebraska Omaha in its most recent game.

-LEADING THE WAY: Arkel Lamar is putting up 12 points and 6.3 rebounds to lead the way for the Roos.
-Zion Williams is also a key contributor, putting up 7.6 points and 4.5 rebounds per game.
-The Mavericks are led by Matt Pile, who is averaging 9.9 points and 8.3 rebounds.
+SUPER SENIORS: Kansas City’s Brandon McKissic, Arkel Lamar and Zion Williams have collectively scored 31 percent of the team’s points this season and have accounted for 31 percent of all Roos scoring over the last five games.

-STREAK STATS: Nebraska Omaha has lost its last eight road games, scoring 65.3 points, while allowing 83.4 per game.
+COLD SPELL: Nebraska Omaha has lost its last nine road games, scoring 63.8 points, while allowing 81 per game.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25